Kirillpryanikov/georgia/README.md

 or

-run 'ionic cordova emaulate android'
+run 'ionic cordova emulate android'

+Check if the emulator is available, otherwise install emulator